 - Before providing items or services that you believe or know Medicare may not cover.

 - Before providing items or services that Medicare usually covers but may not consider medically reasonable and necessary for a specific patient in a specific case.

-In neither case can you issue an ABN after Medicare has already denied a claim.
-You must always have patients sign the form before you provide the services in question.
+In neither case can you issue an ABN after Medicare has already denied a claim—nor can you issue a blanket ABN to cover your bases with Medicare patients who may or may not end up needing one.
+Additionally, you must always have patients sign the ABN form before you provide the services in question.

-National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs) employ different definitions of "reasonable and necessary."
-It's your responsibility as a provider to know the current NCDs and LCDs governing your practice.
+National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs) employ different definitions of “reasonable and necessary.”
+As a provider, you are responsible for knowing the current NCDs and LCDs governing your practice.
 In general, though, the medical necessity of services is determined based on:

 - Whether the cost of treatment is reasonable considering the patient’s chances of reaching a desired level of relief or functional improvement.

 - Whether the treatment will mitigate the patient’s risk of suffering an even worse outcome if the current condition is left untreated.